Ads Management

 1. Go to Search Terms

-2. Sort by Impressions
+2. Sort by Cost and Impressions

 4. Add them as Negative Keywords